izzypt/Minitalk/README.md

 UNIX signals
 - You can only use these two signals: SIGUSR1 and SIGUSR2.

+Since the goal of this project is to send signals between different processes , it is important to know well those 2 concepts:

+<ins>Processes</ins> and <ins>Signals</ins>.

 # What is a process

-Since the goal of this project is to send signals between different processes , it is important to know well those 2 concepts: pocess and signal.

 A process is an instance of a program running in a computer.